BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 How far overdue is safe in pregnancy?

 Chances are excellent that baby will be healthy if you give birth at 41 weeks.
-Your OB is keeping a close eye on both of you, monitoring you twice a week once you pass your due date.
+Your OB is keeping a close eye on both of you, monitoring you once or twice a week once you pass your due date.
 The post-term phase at 42 weeks does pose some increased risks, but don’t worry about that now—you could be holding baby in your arms very soon!

 Inducing Labor at 41 Weeks Pregnant

 Are you 41 weeks pregnant and fed up?
 We don’t blame you.
 Pregnancy after 40 weeks isn’t exactly fun.
 You’re big, you’re mentally ready for baby and everyone you see says, “you’re still pregnant?!”
-Go ahead and try every natural labor induction method in the books, as long as it’s safe (so check with your OB first).
+Go ahead and try every rumored natural labor induction method in the books, as long as it’s safe (so check with your OB first).
 Eat spicy food (if it doesn’t give you heartburn), walk like crazy, have sex (if you can will yourself to) and maybe try acupuncture (even if you’re a skeptic)!

 Your OB may start to discuss the option of having a medical induction at 41 weeks, since babies that go too far past their due date may be at higher risk for problems.
 Ask the doctor lots of questions about what’s involved and what your specific 41 weeks pregnant risks are.
 Getting induced does have some positives (like not having to waddle-run into the hospital while in labor!).
 But there’s something to be said for not rushing baby.
 Some women say contractions are stronger and more painful during an induction.
 Others say it’s more comfortable to wait for labor to start at home than it is in a delivery room.